nulab/BacklogMigration-CybozuLive/README.md

   - Comments：10,000 from the latest
 - Chat
   - Comments：10,000 from the latest
-- Can not migrate bulletin forum and event attachments
+- Can not migrate bulletin ToDo and forum, event, chat attachments.
 - The ToDo category can not be migrated.

 ### About limitations in the Backlog